 2. Walking the Long Road: the more you learn, the more you recognise how far you have to go.
-There is an immense pool of knowledge that you are yet to get, the more you dive deeper in a craft.
+There is an immense pool of knowledge that you are yet to get the more you dive deeper into a craft.
 When you start collaborating with exceptional people, you will see that you are walking the same road, even though they are miles ahead of you:

 - Walking the Long Road